jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 - **FOREWARNED.** *This document is NOT all inclusive, nor does  it cover every exception.
 This blog entry is a road map to understanding.
 It is intended for professionals.
 If you are new to programming and mobile in particular, you will find this confusing and frustrating.* **FOREWARNED.**

 [Multiple security bugs](security-issues.md) have perhaps influence this `white-list`.
-It is a result of this, or becuase of this, that the system was not completely documented.
-Add to that the back to back [unannounced changes]() to the system, and I feel like I am catching a falling knife &ndash; without a handle!!
+It is a result of this, or becuase of this, that the `white-list` system was not completely documented.
+Add to that the back to back *unannounced changes* to the Cordova system, and I feel like I am catching a falling knife &ndash; without a handle!!

+** What Reading is Below**

 - security bugs
 - unannounced changes